 |[image: Octopus For A Preemie UK]|

 After I read this article and saw how much these octopuses could actually help a new born babies, to feel safe and secure and stop them from pulling a wire that could potentially cause a lot of damage, I decided that I needed to jump on the band wagon.

-You do not need to be able to crochet to help this project, you can donate to octopusforpreemie.com which helps them to supply materials for making them.
+You do not need to be able to crochet to help this project.
+You can donate to octopusforpreemie.com which helps them to supply materials for making them.
 Or there are a number of different places, such as eBay or Etsy, that you can purchase them from and donate them.
-I have recently added a couple to my eBay and Etsy pages where everyone that sells, £2 either gets donated to help octopusforpreemie.com or I make a new octopus to donate to a local hospital.
+I have recently added a couple to my eBay and Etsy pages. £2 either gets donated to help octopusforpreemie.com or I make a new octopus to donate to a local hospital.
 (Usually donating when I do not have the time due to work or Uni).
-The octopuses that I selloff eBay or etsy are the ones that get made and do not fit the exact size needed to donate.
+The octopuses that I sell off eBay or etsy are the ones that get made and do not fit the exact size needed to donate.